learnbyexample/Perl_intro/Executing_external_commands.md

 print "Your current working directory is: $curr_working_dir";
 ```

-* to save stdout of external command in a variable, place the command within backticks or use `qx` operator
+* to save stdout of external command in a variable, place the command within backticks
+* or use `qx` operator, which allows to use different delimiters

 ```bash
 $ ./backticks.pl